 Instruction to TGah Editor: Modify this subclause as follows (@REVmcD2.0):

-CCMP encrypts the payload of a plaintext MPDU and encapsulates the resulting cipher text using the following steps:
+For secure PV0 MPDUs, CCMP encrypts the payload of a plaintext MPDU and encapsulates the resulting cipher text using the following steps:

 Increment the PN, to obtain a fresh PN for each MPDU, so that the PN never repeats for the same temporal key.
 Note that retransmitted MPDUs are not modified on retransmission.